 I have received messages and phone calls from different people, men and women alike asking me to help them achieve their dream body; two instances readily come to mind.
 One of the callers said to me over the phone “Please ma, someone gave me your number, I was told that you could help me.
 I want to join your fitness club, I want you to help with my big tummy……….”

 Another caller told me this, “I know you are older than me but if I was to guess your age, my highest guess would be 40”.
 I treasure these feedbacks.
-Let me assure you, I am not going to disappoint you as we embark on this life transforming journey together.
+Let me assure you, I am not going to disappoint you as we embark on this life-transforming journey together.

 It’s tea time now that we are done with all of the above.
-Frankly, I cannot remember precisely how or what led me into drinking herbal teas.
+Frankly, I cannot remember precisely how or what led me to drink herbal teas.
 One thing I know for sure is that my journey into the world of teas started in 2007, exactly 10 years and still counting.
 My day starts with tea, I take between four to five cups of tea every day.
 These are some of the teas that I take on a regular basis:

 - Green tea